jpdevries/emosvg/README.md

 _To progressively enhance Emoji you'll need to use the `data-emosvg` attribute to specify the path to the icon art.
 You'll also need a tiny bit of&nbsp;JavaScript._

 ### 🛍 SVG Use
 Enhance Emoji with an SVG graphic from a sprite.
-Your graphic will be enhanced with the splendid `<use>` syntax.
+Your graphic will be enhanced with the splendid `<use>`&nbsp;syntax.
 ```html
 <h1>
   <span class="emoji" data-emosvg="assets/img/fontawesome.svg#bicycle">🚲</span>